supleed2/EIE4-FYP/writeup.md

 The CAN Specification also indicates that the bus should be sampled at 75% of the "bit time", or 6us into a bit for a 8us period in low-speed CAN.
 This precise timing is maintained by synchronising every device on the CAN bus with each incoming recessive to dominant transmission.
 This occurs at the start of each frame as well as throughout the frame, at least as often as every 10 bits due to the presence of stuffed bits, preventing a build-up of clock skew and errors in sampled bits.

 The CAN protocol is a NRZ (Non Return-to-Zero) protocol, meaning consecutive bits of the same polarity result in no change in the bus state.
 If many consecutive bits of the same polarity were transmitted, this could result in devices losing synchronisation with each other if there were differences in internal clock frequencies and timing.
 To prevent this, bit stuffing is used, where extra bits of opposing polarity are added after a sequence of consecutive bits of the same polarity, with stuffed bits counting towards the sequence of consecutive bits.
 In CAN, a stuffed bit is added after 5 consecutive bits of the same polarity, so a stuffed bit can occur after every 4 non-stuffed bits.
-This is shown in Listing x.y [below], where a sequence of 10 bits is stuffed to a length of 12 bits, with the 6th and 11th bits being stuffed bits.
+This is shown in Listing x.y [below], where a sequence of 10 bits is stuffed to a length of 12 bits, with the 6th and 11th bits being stuffed bits indicated in red.
 An error occurs on the CAN bus if 6 consecutive bits of the same polarity are detected, with the exception of the End-Of-Frame marker which has no stuffed bits and is always 7 consecutive 1s.

-[Listing: Bit stuffing example] 0000011110 -> 00000**1**1111**0**0
+[Listing: Bit stuffing example]

+$0000011110 \rightarrow 00000\textcolor{red}{1}1111\textcolor{red}{0}0$

 A complete CAN bus frame is shown [below] in Figure x.y, where the frame ID is xxx, and the frame contains xxx bytes of data.
 In the case of the StackSynth module, the data length is hardcoded to 8 bytes within the CAN helper library, with unused bytes being ignored by the receiving device.